training4developers/react_graphql_relay_01172017/README.md

-# Welcome to Intermediate GraphQL & Relay!
+# Welcome to React, GraphQL & Relay

 ## Prerequisites

 Students should have experience in developing React components.
 We will not be covering the basics of JavaScript or React in the class.